mer-tools/spectacle/README.md

 ### Requirements
 * python 2.x, above 2.5
 * PyYAML, the python module for YAML parsing
-* cheetah, one popular templating system for python<br>
+* cheetah, one popular templating system for python
-    In many linux distributions, the package may be named as python-cheetah.
+  * In many linux distributions, the package may be named as python-cheetah.

 ## Usage
 ### specify